-DHS Head Start, including both the EHS-CCP and Pre-K programs, actively recruits families most in need of EHS-CCP services in addition to families receiving child care subsidies.
-Recruitment efforts are ongoing throughout the year with a more concentrated effort beginning annually in the late winter or spring.
-The recruitment strategies include a multimedia campaign, participation in community events, canvassing neighborhoods, billboards, newspaper advertising, social media, referrals with other agencies, identifying younger siblings in the Head Start program, and participating in drive through health clinics offered to Head Start families.
+DHS Head Start actively recruits families most in need of EHS-CCP services in addition to families receiving child care subsidies.
+Recruitmentefforts are ongoing throughout the year with a more concentrated effort beginning annually in the late winter or spring.
+The recruitment strategies include a multimedia campaign, participation in community events, canvassing neighborhoods, billboards, newspaper advertising, social media, referrals with other agencies, and identifying younger siblings in the Head Start program,

 Recruitment plans are developed and approved annually by the Governing Body and HSPC.
-DHS EHS-CCP utilizes a selection criteria points matrix system which weighs vulnerability factors such as income, homelessness, foster care status, disability status, parental/guardian marital status, parental/guardian employment/training status, Child Care Services (CCS), deployed parents, immigrant/refugee families, and siblings enrolled in EHS-CCP, EHS, or Head Start.
-At aminimum, 10% of the program's annual enrollment is comprised of children with disabilities, though the program frequently exceeds this threshold.
-The program met the 10% disabilities enrollment in January 2022.
+DHS EHS-CCP utilizes a selection criteria points matrix system which weighs vulnerability factors such as income, homelessness, foster care status, public assistance, disability status, parental/guardian marital status, parental/guardian employment/training status, Child Care Services (CCS), deployed parents, immigrant/refugee families, and siblings enrolled in EHS-CCP, EHS, or Head Start.
+At a minimum, 10% of the program's annual enrollment is comprised of children with disabilities.
+The City of San Antonio Head Start Program and Early Head Start Program are currently at 11.7% enrollment of children with disabilities.

-According to the DHS 2021 updated Community Assessment, there are an estimated 8,585 age and income eligible children under five years of age not being served by the programs (4,651for Head Start and 3,933 for EHS-CCP).
+According to the DHS 2022 updated Community Assessment, there are an estimated 5,785 age and income eligible children under five years of age not being served by the programs (2,129 for Head Start and 3,656 for EHS-CCP).
 The service area also contains a higher concentration of Hispanic residents than most other Bexar County school districts, with SAISD comprised of approximately 79% Hispanic residents, and EISD comprised of approximately 95% Hispanic residents.
-Both SAISD and EISD have greater proportions of Hispanic residents than does Bexar County (60%) and the state of Texas (39%).
+Both SAISD and EISD have greater proportions of Hispanic residents than does Bexar County (61%) and the state of Texas (39%).
 Also, 52% of SAISD residents and 69% of EISD residents speak a language other than English, generally Spanish.
+Based on the 2021-2022 Program Information Report (PIR) of the 242enrolled children in the EHS-CCP program, 15% were dual language learners.

 Additional needs and considerations of DHS Head Start children and families stem from many participants and families being homeless, experiencing foster care, and/or having a disability.
-The 2020-2021 Program Information Report (PIR) for the DHS EHS-CCP Program, showed that out of 249 families 77 families served by the DHS EHS-CCP program experienced homelessness with 10 children in the foster care system.
-In 2020-2021 program year, 30 children served by the DHS EHS-CCP Program were determined to have a disability.
+The 2021-2022 PIR for the DHS EHS-CCP Program, showed that out of 207 families 73 families served by the DHS EHS-CCP program experienced homelessness with 5 children in the foster care system.
+In 2021-2022 program year, 33 children served by the DHS EHS-CCP Program were determined to have a disability.